Code-Institute-Submissions/Ocean-memory-game/README.md

 1. **How To Play modal**
     - When you arrive on the page you are greeted with a board of cards with colored buttons down the left side.
-    - the "How to Play" button opens a modal which explains to the user the goals of the game.
+    - the "How to Play" button opens a modal that explains to the user the goals of the game.
     -  Rotate to landscape when playing on any mobile device for better user enjoyment.
-    - the modal can be colsed by the x in the top right corner , or by clicking anywhere on the screen.
+    - the modal can be closed by the x in the top right corner, or by clicking anywhere on the screen.

 2. **Difficulty selection buttons**
     - the level difficulty buttons are color coded.